-La bella vita comes at a cost, but you don’t need to break the bank for your trip to Italy!
+Living la dolce vita when traveling in Italy can come at a cost, but you don’t need to break the bank for your trip to Italy!
 Like in most European destinations, Italy offers a wide range of prices for attractions, food, accommodation, and travel.
 How much you spend on your trip to Italy depends largely on what time of year you go and your travel preferences.
 Booking your tickets in advance with Omio can help you offset many of the travel costs.

-North Americans traveling to Italy are sure to enjoy the art and culture, ranging from the food and wine, beaches and skiing, to fashion and opera.
+If you're traveling to Italy you're sure to enjoy the plentiful art and culture, ranging from the food and wine, beaches and skiing, to fashion and opera.
 Exploring the wonders of Ancient Rome and the Renaissance, the cities of Rome, Florence, Perugia, and Pisa, are a must for all travelers visiting Italy.
 Tastes of Italy can be discovered with seafood in Sicily, pizza in Naples, and pasta in Bologna, along with the wine regions of Chianti and the Piedmont.
 Opera and fashion come together in Milan, while Rome and Florence are full of world-class art and Renaissance buildings.
-Visit popular Italian destinations with Omio!
+Best of all, you can visit Italy's most popular destinations with Omio.

 Known as the birthplace of the Renaissance, Florence features master pieces by Michelangelo and Leonardo da Vinci at the Uffizi and dell’Accademia galleries as well as the iconic Duomo Cathedral which dominates city's skyline.
-Stroll along Florence’s the historic city center, which was declared a World Heritage Site by UNESCO.
+Stroll along Florence’s the historic city center, which was declared a UNESCO World Heritage Site.
 Be sure to check out the Arno river that cuts through the old city, and continue your walk along the Ponte Vecchio bridge before shopping for some of Florence's world-famous leather goods.

-Milan is the home of Armani, Prada and Dolce & Gabbana design houses- making it a must-visit for all fashionistas traveling in Italy.
+Milan is the home to some of Italy's biggest fashion houses, including Armani, Prada and Dolce & Gabbana, meaning it's a must-visit for all fashionistas traveling in Italy.
 Those who aren't interested in haute couture will be glad to know that the city has a lot more to offer and is the headquarters of the Italy’s Stock Exchange and largest international companies.
 Milan is chalked full of beautiful architecture, delicious Italian cuisine, historical museums, and artistic experiences.
 From the Castello Sforzesco art gallery to the Piazza Duomo, Milan is full of breathtaking sights that will delight the senses.
 Be sure to live like a local and sample an espresso in the Piazza after a long day of exploring the city!

 The home of the pizza has a special place in everyone’s heart.
 Naples’ historic center is a UNESCO World Heritage Site, which attracts lots for visitors to see and explore one of the largest collections of historical monuments and churches in the world.
 Movie buffs also have a great appreciation for the city that has served as a backdrop from many famous films in Italian cinema.
 The Naples dialect, often referred to as the "Neapolitan language" to describe the language of all of the region, further distinguishes the city apart from the rest of Italy.